treasure-data/digdag/digdag-docs/src/command_executor.md

 In this way, you need to set a tag `digdag.docker.image` as the image name.
 ECS Command Executor try to search the tagged Task Definition.
-(This way list and check all task definition until found and cause of stress.
+(This way list and check all task definition until found and cause of high stress.
 See issue #1488)

 ## Docker
 The following is an example configuration for Docker Command Executor.